Included in the course

 Making functions — black boxes

-Learn about functions — the building blocks of programs, how to create and run functions. -
+Learn about functions — the building blocks of programs, and how to create and run functions. -

 6

-Learn about conditions and boolean algebra, the mechanism that allows programs do one thing or do another thing based on some information. -
+Learn about conditions and boolean algebra, the mechanism that allows programs to do one thing or another based on information given to them. -

 7

-Understand how errors arise in computer programs, how to recognize them and fix them. -
+Understand how errors arise in computer programs, how to recognize them, and how to fix them. -

 8